lmickes/pyWitness/manual/source/installation.rst

 Testing it works
 ^^^^^^^^^^^^^^^^

+Open a new terminal.
 Start your python interpreter (``ipython3 --pylab`` on the terminal/PowerShell) and import pyWitness

 .. code-block :: python

    import pyWitness

-If this does not give you an error your installation is working and you can proceed to the tutorials.
+If you get "pyWitness v0.1", it's installed and you can proceed to the tutorials.